microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 10. Press the play button to start the scene.

-11. Press WASD keys to fly around the scene.
+11. Use simulated hands to interact in editor.
+Press WASD keys to fly around the scene.
 Press and hold right mouse to look around.

-12. Press and hold space to turn on right hand.
+Press and hold space to turn on right hand.
 Try pressing buttons using either the far hand ray or near interaction by moving the hand.

-13. Read through [input simulation docs](InputSimulation/InputSimulationService.md) to learn how to simulate hand input in editor.
+Read through [input simulation docs](InputSimulation/InputSimulationService.md) to learn how to simulate hand input in editor.

 14. Explore the scene!
-Learn more about the components in the scene [here](README_HandInteractionExamples.md).
+Learn more about the components in the scene [in the hand interaction examples guide](README_HandInteractionExamples.md).

 Congratulations, you just used your first MRTK scene!
 Now onto creating your own stuff...